Skip to content

 Truthful

-Chairmarks automatically computes a checksum based on the results of the provided computations, and returns that checksum to the user along with benchmark results.
+On versions of Julia prior to 1.8, Chairmarks automatically computes a checksum based on the results of the provided computations and returns that checksum to the user along with benchmark results.
 This makes it impossible for the compiler to elide any part of the computation that has an impact on its return value.

 While the checksums are fast, one negative side effect of this is that they add a bit of overhead to the measured runtime, and that overhead can vary depending on the function being benchmarked.
-These checksums are performed by computing a map over the returned values and a reduction over those mapped values.
-You can disable this by passing the checksum=false keyword argument, possibly in combination with a custom teardown function that verifies computation results.
+In versions of Julia 1.8 and later, these checksums are emulated using the function Base.donotdelete which is designed and documented to ensure that necessary computation is not elided without adding extra overhead.
+You can disable all of this on all versions of Julia by passing the checksum=false keyword argument, possibly in combination with a custom teardown function that verifies computation results.
 Be aware that as the compiler improves, it may become better at eliding benchmarks whose results are not saved.

 julia